Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 The Food and Drug Administration (FDA) has approved both Firazyr and Kalbitor to treat acute (severe and sudden) attacks of hereditary angioedema (HAE).

 For this purpose, Firazyr is approved for use only in adults.
-Kalbitor is approved for use in adults as well as children ages 12 years and older.
+Kalbitor is approved for use in adults and children ages 12 years and older.

 Drug forms and administration

 Firazyr comes as a liquid solution in a prefilled syringe.
-The drug is given as a subcutaneous injection (an injection just beneath the skin) in the belly area.
-A healthcare provider can give you the injections, but they can also train you or a caregiver to give the injections at home.
+You will receive the drug as a subcutaneous injection in the abdomen.
+A healthcare professional can give you the injections.
+They can also train you or a caregiver to give the injections at home.

-You’ll use Firazyr or Kalbitor only when you have an acute attack of HAE.
+You’ll receive Firazyr or Kalbitor only when you have an acute attack of HAE.

 Side effects and risks